 Because twin and twin XL mattresses share all of the same characteristics—except dimensions, of course—you can expect a similar lifespan from both options.

 Ready to get shopping?
 We say, go for the twin mattress if it's going to be used in a child's room, a smaller guest room, or a bedroom with two beds.
-If you're over 6 feet tall, furnishing a smaller master bedroom or dorm room, or placing two mattresses side-by-side in a king-sized bed frame, a twin XL mattress is likely the right pick for you.
+If you're over 6 feet tall, furnishing a smaller primary bedroom or dorm room, or placing two mattresses side-by-side in a king-sized bed frame, a twin XL mattress is likely the right pick for you.